f5devcentral/f5-agility-labs-waf/docs/class4/module2/lab1/lab1.rst

     |lab21-05|

 #.
-Open another terminal window on your jumphost / client01, examine your home directory and run the **baseline_menu_SSL.sh** script.
+Open a local terminal window on your jumphost / client01, examine your home directory, and run the **baseline_menu_SSL.sh** script.

     .. code-block:: bash